KastnerRG/cse160-opencl/PA6/cnn/Readme.md

 ## How to Compile

-The `src/layer/custom/new-forward.cu` file contains the code for the programming assignment.
+The `cnn/src/layer/custom/new-forward-kernel.cl` file contains the code for the programming assignment.
 There is a Makefile included which compiles it and links it with the libgputk CUDA library automatically.
-It can be run by typing `make m2` from the PA7 folder.
+It can be run by typing `make gpu` from the PA6 folder.
 It generates a `m2` output executable.

 ## How to test

-Use the `make run` command to test your program which will run your program on a batch size of 1000 images.
-This will automatically compile your source (equivilent to executing `make m2` and then running `./m2 1000`).
+Use the `make gpu` command to test your program which will run your program on a batch size of 1000 images on GPU.
+The command will print out the run time and accuracy.
+To test your program on CPU, use the command `make cpu`.

 ## Test Output

 You will need to checkout a GPU for this assignment, but please avoid editing while accessing a device.
 You can accomplish this with:
-`launch.sh -g 1 -s -i ghcr.io/ucsd-ets/nvcr-cuda:main`
+`launch.sh -g 1 -s -i ghcr.io/ucsd-ets/cse160-notebook:main -W CSE160_WI25_A00 -P Always`

 The accuracy of your implementation should meet the 0.886 that our implementation does.

 ## Submission

-Submit the src/layer/custom/new-forward.cu file on gradescope.
+Submit the `PA6/cnn/src/layer/custom/new-forward-kernel.cl` file on gradescope.

 ## Credit

 This project is originally from UIUC ECE408 and builds off a number of open source projects including the Fashion MNIST dataset, mini-dnn-cpp, and the Eigen project.